fxpw/PatchCreator/README.md

 # PatchCreator for WOW 12340
-Use for Create WOW DBC from MPQ or change MPQ
+Use for create or change DBC files from MPQ or create new
 ## Libs
 Storm lib https://github.com/ladislav-zezula/StormLib